GothicKit/phoenix-studio/readme.md

 Currently, it contains simple command-line utilities for reading and converting data files used for *Gothic* and *Gothic II*.

+If you have any questions you can open a discussion on this repo or contact me on Discord, ideally by pinging me (lmichaelis#6242) in the [GMC Discord](https://discord.gg/mCpS5b5SUY) in the _tools_ channel.

 ## contributing
 If you'd like to contribute, please read [contributing](contributing.md) first.